-- > Dress pants or slacks (creases in pants help improve the image of the apparel) - Collared, polo, and button-down shirts - Sweaters, turtlenecks, and Henley shirts - > Ties and dress coats are recommended but not required. - > Cologne or aftershave to be unobtrusive. - > Dress shoes: tennis shoes are not allowed with the exception of dress-down days. - > Facial hair must be neat and well groomed
+- Press pants or slacks (creases in pants help improve the image of the apparel).

+- Collared, polo, and button-down shirts.

+- Sweaters, turtlenecks, and Henley shirts.

+- > Ties and dress coats are recommended but not required.

+- Cologne or aftershave to be unobtrusive.

+- > Dress shoes: Tennis shoes are not allowed except for dress-down days.

+- Facial hair must be neat and well groomed.